 - IFES: The International Foundation for Electoral Systems

 - The Guardian

 - Southern Lit Alliance

 - The Baha’i House of Worship for North America

 - Eastside Educational Trust: London’s Leading Youth Arts’ Provider

-I have a BA International Relations and Education from American University in Washington DC, and an MSc in Philosophy & Public Policy from the London School of Economics.
+I have a BA International Relations & Education from American University in Washington DC, and an MS in Philosophy & Public Policy from the London School of Economics.

-I give workshops on voice and poetry to people of all ages.
+I give workshops on freeing the voice through poetry to people of all ages.